The European Baccalaureate

 6 Laboratory subjects should only be taken if the corresponding 4-period subject has been chosen.

-7 Art 2 p., Music 2 p. and Intro. to Economics 2 p. not allowed if taken in column 3.
+7 Art 2 p. and Music 2 p. not allowed if taken in column 3.

 The European Baccalaureate examinations

 Secondary education is validated by the European Baccalaureate examinations held at the end of year s7.
 Candidates will sit five written examinations and three oral examinations.
 L1, L2 and Mathematics are compulsory written examinations.
 L1, L2 or a subject taught through L2 (History or Geography) are compulsory oral examinations.
 Therefore, candidates must demonstrate written and oral proficiency in at least two languages.

 Each examination will cover the entire syllabus of the corresponding subject in s7 but will also assess the competences (knowledge, skills and attitudes) acquired in previous years, especially in s6.